dyninst/dyninst/docs/advanced/optimizations.rst

 spent in instrumentation.
 Remember, optimizing the instrumentation being inserted may sometimes be more important than optimizing the Dyninst overhead.
-Many users have had success writing tools that make use of Dyninst’s ability to dynamically remove instrumentation as a performance improvement.
+Many users have had success writing tools that make use of Dyninst's ability to dynamically remove instrumentation as a performance improvement.

 The instrumentation overhead results from safety and correctness checks